 I do fall in love with chess-playing while at first, I began to learn it with the best chess strategies.
 I dreamt to become a grandmaster like Bobby Fischer (1943-2008) who had become the youngest Grandmaster at 15 years.
 So, I realized to learn chess basics and step by step tactics in order to improve my game to advance level.
 I searched for the best chess books for beginners ever written which helped me most.
-Let me describe that in brief.
+Let me describe that in briefly though I am not a Chess Master.

 Best Chess Books for Beginners